 Painting

-Greek Mythological Creatures That Combine Female Beauty and Beastly Ugliness
+10 Greek Mythological Creatures That Combine Female Beauty and Beastly Ugliness

-Bolor Jargalsaikhan 3 October 2023 min Read
+Bolor Jargalsaikhan 19 September 2024 min Read

 Gods, goddesses, demigods, horrible monsters, and beasts of hybrid forms roam the world of Ancient Greek mythology.
 Their heredity shaped many of the fictional and fantastical creatures of our time.
 From Sirens that lure sailors to their deaths with their sweet voices, the ravenous Sphinx guarding the entrance to a city, and evil Lamia who has an insatiable appetite for the flesh of small children.
-These Greek mythological creatures that combine female beauty with beastly ugliness have been titillating fantasies of generations of artists and have inspired them to create their well-known masterpieces.
+These Greek mythological creatures that combine female beauty with beastly ugliness have been titillating fantasies for generations of artists and have inspired them to create their well-known masterpieces.
 Here is a list of the most popular creatures and famous artworks devoted to them.

 1. Arachne

 Arachne was the daughter of a shepherd and a talented weaver who challenged Athena, the goddess of wisdom and craft, to a weaving contest.
 There are several versions of the story with different accounts of who won the contest, but whatever the result, it never seems to end in Arachne’s favor.
 In Ovid’s version of the myth, Arachne, far more superior in her craft, defeats Athena.
-However her weaving depicting how gods mislead and abuse mortals enrages Athena, and, for insulting gods and comparing herself with them, the goddess turns the girl into a spider.
+However, her weaving depicting how gods mislead and abuse mortals enrages Athena, and, for insulting gods and comparing herself with them, the goddess turns the girl into a spider.

 The 19th-century French artist and printmaker Gustave Doré produced a print illustrating the torments of Arachne for Dante’s Divine Comedy.